 Hemant Kashyap is the co-founder of Whittl, a Chicago-based company that launched almost five years ago with the goal of making it easier to find and book online appointments.
 He holds an MBA from the Kellogg School of Management.

-Maria Christopoulos Katris: Built In
+Maria Christopoulos Katris:

 Maria Katris is the co-founder and CEO of Built In, the number one online community for technology companies and startups.
 She is a graduate of Kellogg, where she received her MBA in Marketing and Entrepreneurship in 2007.